emerald-dao/beginner-cadence-course/chapter2/day4/README.md

 1. Deploy a new contract that has a Struct of your choosing inside of it (must be different than `Profile`).

-2. Create a dictionary or array or the Struct you defined.
+2. Create a dictionary or array that contains the Struct you defined.

 3. Create a function to add to that array/dictionary.